ibm-cloud-docs/instructlab/gettingstarted.md

     ```
     {: screen}

 1. Install the plug-in.
-You must be connected to the IBM VPN.
+You must be connected to the IBM VPN.{: cli}

     ```sh
     ibmcloud plugin install ilab -r stage